yishnu96/kashi/temples/devi-temples/shringar-gauri.md

 ### Key Facts
 - As one of the **[Gauri Forms](/temples/tags/gauri-forms)**, Shringar-Gauri is the adorned and decorated form.
+- The divine aesthetics of the **[Shaiva Tradition](/temples/tags/shaiva-tradition)** are captured by Shringar-Gauri, who signifies the beautifully adorned form of Parvati, prepared to meet Shiva.

 ## Temple Essentials